kent-map/kent/built/sound-mirrors/README.md

 The Mirror itself is much larger than Corporal Cocks, bigger than those at Fan Bay as well, but it too is dwarfed, by history rather than scale, a stone-age Sky dish out of time but still defiantly in place.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/7/7f/Sound_Mirror%2C_Abbots_Cliff_-_geograph.org.uk_-_4606894.jpg" label="Sound Mirror, Abbot Cliff, Near Capel-le-Ferne by Chris Whippet, CC BY-SA 2.0, via Wikimedia Commons" attribution="Chris Whippet" license="CC BY-SA 2.0">

-This article was written: 8 October 2025.
+This article was edited and prepared by Kay Whalley: 8 October 2025.

 ### Bibliography